kubevela/kubevela/docs/en/cue/trait.md

               server-owner: "old-owner"
 ```

-The patch trait above assumes the workload instance have `spec.template.spec.affinity` schema.
+The patch trait above assumes the component instance have `spec.template.spec.affinity` schema.
 Hence we need to use it with the field `appliesToWorkloads` which can enforce the trait only to be used by these specified workload types.

 By default, the patch trait in KubeVela relies on the CUE `merge` operation.
 It has following known constraints: